xdrip/xdrip_docs/docs/troubleshoot/connection.md

 ## Firefly transmitters

 !!!note
-    Anubis transmitters can be considered as old G6 transmitters.
+    Mod transmitters can be considered as old G6 transmitters.

 Modern G6 transmitters have a very different firmware than the original ones.

 You can recognize an **old G6 transmitter** by the fact it's rebatteried.
 Its firmware is version 1.6.5.25 or below.

-Old transmitters will allow you to:
+Old and mod transmitters will allow you to:

 - Replace the battery and [reset the transmitter days counter](#hard-reset-transmitter)
 - Receive [raw data](../../use/display/#raw-data) from your sensor